British Royal Wedding Look-Back: George VI and Elizabeth

 The couple were happily married for twenty-nine years, and had unexpectedly become King and Queen in 1936 following the abdication of Edward VIII, Bertie’s brother.
 Prince Albert became George VI, and died in February 1952.
 He and Elizabeth had two daughters, the current Queen Elizabeth II and Princess Margaret.
 Queen Elizabeth, the Queen Mother outlived her husband by fifty years.

-Tagged George VI, Queen Elizabeth the Queen Mother, Wedding.
+Tagged George VI of the United Kingdom, Queen Elizabeth the Queen Mother, Wedding.